Diagnosing Interveinal Chlorosis in Soybeans — it's not just SDS

 Sudden death syndrome

 Sudden death syndrome (SDS) is primarily caused by the soilborne fungus Fusarium virguliforme.
 This fungus produces a toxin that moves into the leaves, causing the characteristic interveinal chlorosis that is often the first indication of SDS (Figure 5).
 Symptoms are most commonly observed in the mid to late reproductive stages (R3 and later).
 Symptoms begin as yellow spots between leaf veins which expand and turn brown, leading to interveinal chlorosis.
-Symptoms will be most severe in the youngest leaves, and leaves will die and fall prematurely, leaving petioles attached to the stem.
+Symptoms are most pronounced in the youngest leaves, which often die and fall prematurely, leaving petioles attached to the stem.
 SDS can result in plants with rotted roots, and the cortex of the stem will be brown or gray, while the pith remains white.
 Integrated management of SDS is important.
-Variety resistance, fluopyram fungicide seed treatment, and soybean cyst nematode management can all help manage SDS.
+Variety resistance, certain fungicide seed treatment active ingredients, and soybean cyst nematode management can all help manage SDS.
 For more information see the CPN publication Sudden Death Syndrome (CPN 1011).

 Taproot decline

-Taproot decline was initially observed in 2007 and was confirmed in several southern states in 2017.
-The disease is caused by various species of the soilborne fungus Xylaria.
-It causes interveinal chlorosis of plants beginning in the mid-vegetative (V4-V6) to early flowering growth stages (R1-R2).
+Taproot decline is caused by the soilborne fungus Xylaria necrophora.
+It causes interveinal chlorosis of plants beginning in the mid-vegetative (V4-V6) that becomes more commonly observed during advanced reproductive growth stages (R5-R6.5).
 Symptomatic leaves are often first observed in the lower canopy, and increase in severity as the season progresses (Figure 6).
-Affected taproots will have a dry, rotted appearance, and root systems often break off when plants are pulled from soil.
-Plants that are removed from the soil often have a dark taproot with brown internal discoloration, and roots are easily snapped off.
-In certain conditions, fungal growth on residue that remains on the soil surface or from buried soybean residue can be observed, known as “dead man’s fingers.”
-While the geographical distribution of taproot decline is not fully known, it has been reported across southern states (Alabama, Louisiana, Mississippi) and as far north as southern Missouri and Tennessee.
+Affected taproots are dry, brittle, rotted, often with black fungal growth.
+When plants are pulled, the root systems often break off, and exposed taproots appear dark with brown internal discoloration, and snap easily.
+In certain conditions (i.e., moist environments), fungal structures known as “dead man’s” fingers can be observed on residue that remains on the soil surface or from buried residue While the geographical distribution of taproot decline is not fully known, it has been reported in Alabama, Arkansas, Louisiana, Mississippi and as far north as southern Missouri and Tennessee.
 Currently, management options are unknown, but research is underway to determine the impact and management for this disease.

 Triazole fungicide injury

-Application of fungicides in the demethylation-inhibiting class known as triazoles (Fungicide Resistance Action Committee Group 3) can cause a phytotoxic effect that results in interveinal chlorosis on soybean leaves (Figure 7).
+Application of fungicides in the demethylation-inhibiting class known as triazoles (Fungicide Resistance Action Committee Group 3) can cause injury or a phytotoxic effect that results in interveinal chlorosis on soybean leaves (Figure 7).
 Symptoms only appear on leaves, typically in the upper canopy, and stems and roots remain healthy.
-Injury is worse when certain triazole fungicides are applied during hot and dry conditions.
-Triazole fungicide injury is more commonly observed in southern or Mid-South production regions due to the environmental conditions that favor injury; however, reports of phytotoxicity occurred as far north as Iowa during the 2018 season.
-Some specific fungicides are much more prone to producing phytotoxicity (e.g., products that contain prothioconazole or tebuconazole).
-In addition, the injury associated with this disorder is generally observed 21-28 days following the application of a fungicide that contains a triazole in either a pre-mix product or a tank-mix combination.
+Injury is worse when certain triazole fungicides are applied during hot and dry conditions and can appear more injurious in situations where certain adjuvants are applied at rates equal to or exceeding 0.25% (v/v).
+Triazole fungicide injury is more commonly observed in the southern or Mid-South production regions due to the environmental conditions that favor injury; however, reports of phytotoxicity occurred as far north as Iowa during the 2018 season.
+Fungicide products that contain prothioconazole or tebuconazole are much more prone to producing phytotoxicity.
+In addition, the injury associated with this disorder is generally observed 21 to28 days following the application of a fungicide that contains a triazole in either a pre-mix product or a tank-mix combination.
 Soybean varieties vary in their response to triazole fungicide injury, which can confuse diagnosis.
 Yield losses due to triazole fungicide injury have not been observed; however, research continues to determine the role of the injury as well as potential methods to reduce the injury observed.

 Figure 7.
 Triazole fungicide injury foliar symptoms on soybean.